CrunchyData/postgres-operator/docs/content/installation/postgres-operator.md

 By default, the `pgo-deployer` uses a ServiceAccount called `pgo-deployer-sa` that has a ClusterRoleBinding (`pgo-deployer-crb`) with several ClusterRole permissions.
-This is required to create the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that power the PostgreSQL Operator.
-While the PostgreSQL Operator itself can be scoped to a specific namespace, you will need to have `cluster-admin` for the initial deployment, or privileges that allow you to install Custom Resource Definitions.
+This is required to create the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that power PGO.
+While the Postgres Operator itself can be scoped to a specific namespace, you will need to have `cluster-admin` for the initial deployment, or privileges that allow you to install Custom Resource Definitions.
 The required list of privileges are available in the [postgres-operator.yml](https://raw.githubusercontent.com/CrunchyData/postgres-operator/v{{< param operatorVersion >}}/installers/kubectl/postgres-operator.yml) file: